 There will be regular discussions based on assigned readings during weekly class time.
-Specific readings will be assigned in advance.
-Terms and questions will be the basis for many discussions.
+Specific readings will be assigned in advance, often on Source book materials.
+Posted questions will also be the basis for many discussions.
 You are expected to come to class familiar with and ready to discuss them, and may involve graded writings to be submitted for group credit, and/or whiteboard work.
 To do well you obviously must attend the classes.